Jamesits/dropWPBT/README.md

 # dropWPBT

-Disables the WPBT in your firmware.
+Disables the Windows Platform Binary Table (WPBT) in your firmware.
 This program use a non-permenant, non-destructive method to remove the table from system memory, so it should be executed every time the computer is rebooted before Windows bootloader starts.

 ## Usage